 Greenlee COVID-19 Internship Policy for Spring/Summer 2020

-For students who (a) are or were working in their approved internship during the spring or summer semesters of 2020 or (b) are planning to graduate in spring, summer or fall 2020, we are offering several options.
+For students who (a) are or were working in their approved internship during the spring or summer semesters of 2020 or (b) are planning to graduate in spring, summer or fall 2020 or spring 2021, we are offering several options.
 Students should consult with their advisers as they consider what is best for their situation.

 Due to the extension of remote learning at Iowa State University, the Poynter Institute Exam (PIE) will be offered online for the rest of the spring 2020 semester.
 Students will no longer come into Hamilton Hall on the designated testing days.
 Instead, students will take the PIE through the Poynter Institute website on their own time from any computer with Internet access.
 Students will have until 4 p.m.
 CDT Friday, May 1, 2020, to use their 5 attempts at the test.
 Passing requires a score of at least 78% (117 questions right out of 150).